-- Letter Grades: Grades of A, B, C, D, F, I, CR, NC, W, WF, WX, and X are recorded for graduate courses.
+- 1. Letter Grades: Grades of A, B, C, D, F, I, CR, NC, W, WF, WX, and X are recorded for graduate courses.
 Students will receive credit for grades of A, B, C, and CR only.
 A grade of CR is applicable to NURS 6883, NURS 6893, and RADS 6883.
 A degree-seeking graduate student who has less than a 3.0 semester grade point average for two consecutive semesters may be dismissed.
 Additionally, each graduate program has the option of dismissing a student at any time due to failure to maintain a B average or failure to meet other standards established by the individual graduate programs.
-Students must have an overall B average as well as a B average in the major and minor fields for graduation.
-Grade Reports: Grades are mailed from the Office of the Registrar directly to all students as soon as possible after the close of each semester and summer term.
-Semester grades may be viewed at the MSU WebWorld site if student has current PIN. - 2.
+Students must have an overall B average as well as a B average in the major and minor fields for graduation. - Grade Reports: Semester grades may be viewed at the MSU WebWorld site if student has current PIN. - 2.
 X Grade: X is the grade used to indicate that a thesis is in progress but not complete.
 When the thesis is complete, a letter grade is reported. - 3.
 NC Grade: NC is the grade used for NURS 6883, NURS 6893, and RADS 6883 to indicate that the research paper is in progress but not complete.
 When the research paper is complete, a grade of CR is reported. - 4.
 Removal of an I Grade: Graduate students enrolled in 5000 and 6000 level courses have a ninety-day limitation from the beginning of the next long semester for removing an incomplete grade.
 Graduate students enrolled in 3000 and 4000 level courses have the same limitation as undergraduates on removal of an I. It must be removed thirty days after the beginning of the next long semester. - 5.
 Post-Baccalaureate Standards: The post-baccalaureate student must maintain fourth year academic standards.
 The academic performance of part-time students will be evaluated when the student has accumulated at least twelve semester hours.
 A student whose MSU cumulative grade point average is below 2.0 will be placed on scholastic probation.
 A student on scholastic probation who fails to raise the MSU cumulative g.p.a. to 2.0 will be on continued probation if the semester average is 2.0.
 If neither the semester nor cumulative g.p.a. is 2.0 the following semester, the student will be placed on academic suspension.